waghmaredb/csm-docs/content/docs/FAQ/_index.md

 - [Dell Container Storage Module for Observability](../observability/uninstall/)
 - [Dell Container Storage Module for Resiliency](../resiliency/uninstallation/)

-### How do I troubleshoot Container Storage Modules?
+### How do I troubleshoot Container Storage Modules (CSM)?
 - [Dell CSI Drivers](../csidriver/troubleshooting/)
 - [Dell Container Storage Module for Authorization](../authorization/troubleshooting/)
 - [Dell Container Storage Module for Observability](../observability/troubleshooting/)
 - [Dell Container Storage Module for Replication](../replication/troubleshooting/)
 - [Dell Container Storage Module for Resiliency](../resiliency/troubleshooting/)

-### Can I use the CSM functionality like Prometheus collection or Authorization quotas for my non-Kubernetes storage clients?
+### Can I use the Container Stoarage MOdules ((CSM) functionality like Prometheus collection or Authorization quotas for my non-Kubernetes storage clients?
 No, all the modules have been designed to work inside Kubernetes with Dell CSI drivers.

 ### Should I install the module in the same namespace as the driver or another?